njoubert/node-chimera/README.md

 me about arm-linux and sunos).
 Hopefully I can describe how one can compile this under your platform, and perhaps we can move to something easier.

+### Getting node-gyp

+This project uses the Generate Your Projects build system, which you can install using node-gyp:

+    npm install -g node-gyp

 ### Compiling on the mac:

 Getting a binary on the mac is fairly easy, but it does take a long time to compile Qt.
 Unlike Linux, you don't need